Functional vs. Object-Oriented: Comparing How Programming Paradigms Affect the Architectural Characteristics of Systems: Qualitative Analysis

 \section{Qualitative Analysis}

-The qualitative analysis compares functionally equivalent code snippets from the Kotlin and Scala proof of concepts, evaluating them according to the architectural characteristics defined in \cref{tab:architectural_characteristics}.
-This methodology is self-ethnographic, since it presents the assessments of the authors of the paper, who developed the proofs of concept.
-Because of space constraints, this sections focuses on the architectural characteristics described in \cref{rq:1.1} and \cref{rq:1.2}.
+The qualitative analysis compares functionally equivalent code snippets from the Kotlin and Scala proofs of concept, evaluating them according to the architectural characteristics focused on by the research sub-questions.
+This methodology is self-ethnographic, since it presents the assessments of the authors who led the development process.

-\subsection{Extensibility}
+\subsection{Extensibility [\sRQ{1}]}

 To analyze the \emph{Extensibility} quality attribute, this section examines the Kotlin and Scala implementations of a \Class{Wallet} in the \DW system.